daleonpz/baremetallics/_posts/programming/2025-04-01-c-tips-better-code.md

+well designde interfaces plug holes of ill-defined or undefined operations, define what is undefined, and make explicit decisions about behaviors thta the language specifies as undefined.

 - 4.1.5 Noncompliant Code Example
 The order of evaluation for function arguments is unspecified.
 This noncompliant code example exhibits unspecified behavior but not undefined behavior: